 Professor of Law & Director of the Center for International Human Rights (Northwestern University); U.N.
 Secretary-General’s Special Expert on United Nations Assistance to the Khmer Rouge Trials; previously first Ambassador-at-Large for War Crimes Issues in the U.S. State Department.

 Sam Sasan Shoamanesh

-Head, Counsel Assistance Unit of the International Criminal Court (ICC); attorney specialized in international law and a member in good standing of the Law Society of Upper Canada; initiated and co-organized the first regional diplomatic conference on the ICC in the Middle East in cooperation with the League of Arab States and the State of Qatar; has held several international consultancies and has published widely on human rights, international affairs and international law; co-founder and managing editor of Global Brief, Canada’s leading international affairs magazine.
+Senior Special Assistant to the Prosecutor of the International Criminal Court (ICC); previously, various posts at the ICC including Head, Counsel Assistance Unit and Legal Aid Unit; attorney specialized in international law and a member in good standing of the Law Society of Upper Canada; initiated and co-organized the first regional diplomatic conference on the ICC in the Middle East in cooperation with the League of Arab States and the State of Qatar; has held several international consultancies and has published widely on human rights, international affairs and international law; co-founder and managing editor of Global Brief, Canada’s leading international affairs magazine.